MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-workspaces.md

 ms.prod: microsoft-edge
 ms.localizationpriority: high
 ms.collection: M365-modern-desktop
-description: "Learn about Edge Workspaces and how they can benefit users in your organization."
+description: "Learn about Microsoft Edge Workspaces and how they can benefit users in your organization."
 ---

 # Microsoft Edge Workspaces (Public Preview)